 Frequently Asked Questions

 Ink is a fast-drying, soluble dye.
 Toner is a powder that is fused to paper by heating it up.
 From a visual perspective, toner cartridges are much larger and have a higher page yield per cartridge.
-Inkjet printers are better suited for people who do a smaller amount of printing, such as home-computer users, whereas toner is used in laser printers, which are often used in small to large business applications.
+Historically business printers were primarily tone based, however inkjet printer technology has greatly advanced in the past few years and some of our most popular business models are now ink based.

 Yes, Think Ink’s remanufactured cartridges have the same toner gram load as the OEM cartridges.
 The page yield is dependent on what you print out.
 You will get more pages with simple text but fewer if you print pictures and graphics.
 The answer to the question is that the same amount of high quality ink and toner is used in Think Ink’s toner and ink cartridges as in the OEMs.